StormCreeper/Run-Game/README.md

 # Run-Game
 Run is a game made using c++ and OpenGL.
 It is oriented towards destruction and procedural generation.
-It has been initiated for the weekly game jam #160, and al
+It has been initiated for the weekly game jam #160, and all assets have been made during this week or after.

 ## Usage
 There is a sln file for compiling with visual studio, but you can compile with the compiler you want (you may have to change the code depending on your compiler).